 - Subscribers recovered.
 The new G Suite domain was able to reach the client's subscribers, informing them about the issues that the SUJO platform experienced and remarketing them.
 Ultimately, the client's DAU went back to 12,000.

 - Increased engagement rate.
 The positive email interaction campaigns bore fruit by generating more interactions and creating a solid engagement rate that made email service providers prioritize the clients' emails over other incoming messages.
 By the time the project was complete, the average engagement rate for SUJO grew to 90%.

 - Deliverability maximized.
 Due to improved inbox visibility and the engagement rate boost, the overall deliverability went up to an impressive 100%.
 It became a great advantage for the client, who intended to keep increasing the number of subscribers.

 - Always create a new domain per direction.
 It's generally advised not to mix your campaigns.
 You must send your newsletter campaigns from one subdomain, transactional emails from another subdomain, and keep an entirely new domain for any experimental email campaigns you have in mind.
 It will make sure that your transactional emails won't be affected by the reputation of your newsletter images, and vice versa.

-- Never ignore domain warmup.
-Make sure to launch warmup campaigns for every new domain that you create and use for your email marketing activities.
-Especially if you plan to shift your client-generating efforts to a new center of operations - you will be interacting with your loyal database and will need to send a huge amount of emails.
+- Never ignore positive email interaction campaigns.
+Always launch a positive email interaction campaign whenever you create and use a new domain for your email marketing endeavors.
+This step is critical if you're planning on moving your client-generating efforts to a new location, as you'll be in constant communication with your loyal customers and will need to send out a large volume of emails.